r-luk4s/Ribeiros-Portfolio/README.md

 - Landing page with a personal introduction.
 - Projects section with descriptions and links.
 - Contact page with social media and email links.
-- Fully responsive design for desktop, tablet, and mobile.
+- Fully responsive design for desktop.